chevron icon chevron icon chevron icon

 In the above wave diagram of the rope, the wave if forming two valleys - R, U.

-Thus, the trough of the wave is R, U.
+Thus, the troughs of the wave are at R and U.

 Amplitude